kondrasso/Untappd-beer-parser/README.md

 ![image](github_readme_header.png)

 ## Motivation
 Instrument to conduct analysis of customers preferences in determined area.
-Can help get statistical data on beer type, form of serving, price, avaliability, etc.
+Can help get statistical data on beer type, form of serving, price, avaliability, consumption geodata, etc.

 ## Getting Started
 You need Google Chrome installed on your machine, then selenium can atomatically get compatible headless version of it.
 Everything else contained in requirements.txt.